 In addition to the activities of our field sales organization, our success in attracting new customers will depend on our ability to expand our ecosystem of strategic partners and the number of industry verticals that they serve.
-Our strategic go-to-market alliances vastly extend our reach globally.
-Some of our most notable partners include Baker Hughes, FIS, Infor, and Microsoft.
+Our strategic go-tomarket alliances vastly extend our reach globally.
+Some of our most notable partners include Baker Hughes, FIS, and Microsoft.
 Each strategic partner is a leader in its industry, with a substantial installed customer base and extensive marketing, sales, and services resources that we can leverage to engage and serve customers anywhere in the world.
-Using our C3 AI Suite as the development suite, we leverage our model-driven architecture to efficiently build new cross-industry and industry-specific applications based on identifying requirements across our customer base of industry leaders and through our industry partners.
-Our strategy with strategic partners is to establish a significant use case and prove the value of our C3 AI Suite with a flagship customer in each industry in which we participate.
+Using our C3 AI Application Platform as the development suite, we leverage our model-driven architecture to efficiently build new crossindustry and industry-specific applications based on identifying requirements across our customer base of industry leaders and through our industry partners.
+Our strategy with strategic partners is to establish a significant use case and prove the value of our C3 AI Application Platform with a flagship customer in each industry in which we participate.
 We have done this with our strategic vertical industry partner in oil and gas, Baker Hughes, as well as with our iconic global customers, some of whom are deploying C3 AI technology to optimize thousands of critical assets globally across their upstream, midstream, and downstream operations.
 We establish formal sales and marketing plans with each partner, including specific sales goals and dedicated budgets, and we work closely with these partners to identify specific target accounts.
-We intend to grow the business we do with each partner and to add more partners as we expand the vertical markets we serve.
 We also offer revenue generating trials of our applications as part of our customer acquisition strategy.

 In June 2019, we entered into a three-year arrangement with Baker Hughes as both a leading customer and as a partner in the oil and gas industry.
-This arrangement included a subscription to our C3 AI Suite for their own operations (which we refer to below as direct subscription fees), the exclusive right for Baker Hughes to resell our offerings worldwide in the oil and gas industry, and the non-exclusive right to resell our offerings in other industries.
-Under the arrangement, Baker Hughes made minimum, non-cancelable, total revenue commitments to us of \$50.0 million, \$100.0 million, and \$170.0 million, for each of the fiscal years ending April 30, 2020, 2021, and 2022, respectively.
+This arrangement included a subscription to our C3 AI Application Platform for their own operations (which we refer to below as direct subscription fees), the exclusive right for Baker Hughes to resell our offerings worldwide in the oil and gas industry, and the non-exclusive right to resell our offerings in other industries.
+Under the arrangement, Baker Hughes made minimum, non-cancellable, total revenue commitments to us of \$50.0 million, \$100.0 million, and \$170.0 million, for each of the fiscal years ending April 30, 2020, 2021, and 2022, respectively.
 Baker Hughes revenue commitments were inclusive of their direct subscription fees of \$39.5 million per year with the remainder to be generated from the resale of our solutions by the Baker Hughes sales organization.
 During the fiscal year ended April 30, 2020, we recognized as revenue the full value of the first year of the direct subscription agreement and the value of deals brought in by Baker Hughes through the reseller arrangement.
 This arrangement was revised in June 2020 to extend the term by an additional two years, for a total of five years, with an expiration date in the fiscal year ending April 30, 2024 and to modify the annual amount of Baker Hughes' commitments to \$53.3 million, \$75.0 million, \$125.0 million, and \$150.0 million, over the fiscal years ending April 30, 2021, 2022, 2023, and 2024, respectively.
-Any shortfalls against the total annual revenue commitment made to us by Baker Hughes will be assessed and recorded by us at the end of the fourth quarter of each fiscal year.
 We are obligated to pay Baker Hughes a sales commission on subscriptions to our products and services offerings it resells in excess of these minimum revenue commitments.